Low FODMAP nasi goreng (Indonesian fried rice)

 - Boil the rice according to the instructions on the package.
 Put the rice back into the pan after draining it.
 Put the lid on and put it aside.

-- Mix the sweet soy sauce together with the sambal in a bowl.
-Add the pieces of chicken thigh, stir and leave it to marinate for 20 minutes.
+- Mix the ketjap manis together with the sambal oelek in a bowl.
+Add the pieces of chicken thigh, stir, and leave it to marinate for 20 minutes.

-- In the meantime cut the bok choy, bell pepper, carrot and spring onion into pieces.
+- In the meantime cut the bok choy, bell pepper, carrots, and spring onion into pieces.

 - Heat some garlic-infused olive oil in a pan and fry the chicken thigh and bacon pieces until cooked.